 Does not apply to Deep Security as a Service

-When logging is left at default levels, an average computer will require approximately 50 MB of Deep Security Manager database disk space.
-One thousand computers will require 50 GB, 2000 computers will require 100 GB and so on.
+With default settings, an average computer's logs require approximately 50 MB of Deep Security Manager database disk space.
+1000 computers require 50 GB, 2000 computers require 100 GB, and so on.

-Accounting for future growth, if your deployment is not expected to exceed 1000 computers (real or virtual), Deep Security Manager and its database can be installed on the same computer.
-Otherwise, they should be installed on separate, dedicated servers.
-It is also important that the database and the Deep Security Manager be co-located to ensure unhindered communication between the two.
-The same applies to additional Deep Security Manager nodes: dedicated, co-located servers.
+Including future growth, if your deployment is not expected to exceed 1000 computers (real or virtual), you can install Deep Security Manager and its database on the same computer.
+Otherwise, to ensure adequate performance during concurrent operations, you should install them on separate, dedicated servers in the same physical location.

 For better availability and scalability in larger deployments, use a load balancer, and install the same version of Deep Security Manager on multiple servers ("nodes").
 Connect them to the same database storage.

 Each manager node is capable of all tasks.
 No node is more important than any of the others.
 You can log in to any node, and agents, appliances, and relays can connect with any node.
 If one node fails, other nodes can still provide service, and no data will be lost.